Welcome to the Prologue of my Christmas novella!

 After all, his brothers weren’t the only ones with a plan.

 Thanks for reading!
 I hope you enjoyed the Prologue of Deck the Halls (and bring a hammer).
-Come back December 1 to read Chapter One!
+Read on for Chapter One!